-As a postgraduate who is fast approaching a conversion to law – and essentially a life changing period of my life – I am constantly wondering if I am the only one who desires more information, a comforting source of knowledge and perhaps a circle of like-minded people that are equally as nervous as me!
+As a postgraduate who is fast approaching a conversion to law – and essentially a life-changing period of my life – I am constantly wondering if I am the only one who desires more information, a comforting source of knowledge and perhaps a circle of like-minded people who are equally as nervous as me!
 What I have come to realise, friends, is that we're all in the same boat, we just haven't met yet.
 I'd like to talk about some of the topics that seem to be popular among those I have encountered going through this process with me so far.

 As you may or may not already know, the Graduate Diploma in Law (GDL) is just one way that students who have already completed a degree can convert to law.
 After graduating from university with an English degree last summer, I have taken some time out and spent this year researching.
 But by no means am I ‘on pause’.
 I'd like to share some top tips with those out there who might be on the edge of considering a career in law and hopefully help you take the first steps needed to get involved.

 Just like any application, research is essential.
 You must look into what law is really like.
 Don't rely on the crime dramas; the likes of How to Get Away with Murder, Suits, or even Judge Judy are not going to show you a realistic vision of the law in practice.
 These are Hollywood glosses on a (mostly) unglamorous reality.
 The truth is hard work, long nights, reduced social life and perhaps even hair loss (if you're really unlucky).
 Start with websites of local and regional law firms.
 Don't freak yourself out by weeping over the unreachables of the magic circle.
 There's no reason why you can't make it in the big city, but we're only in step one.